 Epson, PowerLite, and C2Fine are registered trademarks, 1080Perfect is a trademark, and Epson Exceed Your Vision is a registered logomark of Seiko Epson Corporation.

-PrivateLine is a registered trademark, DigiScan and AccuCinema are trademarks, and Extra Care and Epson Connection are service marks of Epson America, Inc.
+DigiScan and AccuCinema are trademarks of Epson America, Inc.

 HDMI, the HDMI logo, and High-Definition Multimedia Interface are registered trademarks of HDMI Licensing, LLC.